vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

   unshadow passwd shadown

-* If IIS and WebDav with PUT and MOVE method are enabled, we can use testdav to see which files are allowed
+* If IIS and WebDav with PUT and MOVE method are enabled, we can use testdav or cadaver (A command-line WebDAV client for Unix) to see which files are allowed

  ::